markfarrell/relation-extraction/README.md

 ##### 2.3.2.5 Ignored Constituents

-Here is a list of constituents currently ignored by the compiler:
+Here is a list of constituents ignored by the compiler:

 ###### Clause Constituents